prateek674/real-estate-angularjs/README.md

 ## Importing the Provided Data File

-Create a database called `real-estate`.
+Create a database called `real_estate`.
 You will need import the `listings.sql` file into your database.
 In order to do this, you will need to create a `listings` table with a `CREATE TABLE "listings"` command.
 Look at the `INSERT` statements to determine which columns should be added to this table.
 Be sure to add your `CREATE TABLE` query to the `database.sql` file so that we can see how you did it.

 ## Views and Layout